GreyLimit/TrainController/README.md

-# Arduino Train Controller V0.2.0
+# Arduino Train Controller V0.2.2

 ## Summary

 A branch from the Ardunio DCC Generator with the intent of creating a free standing mechanism that will allow DCC operation of small layouts without significant expenditure.
+Extending functionally to bring it back "Blue Box" components.

+## Version 0.2.2

+version created to address following aims and concerns:

+* Update firmware away from original CV style programming towards a more C++ style of classes and modules with the aim of making a migration to a new platform more achievable.
+* Drop support from Arduino Uno and Nano as the amount of SRAM is insufficient.
+For this version only the '2560 will be supported.
+* Re estate facilities from the Blue Box solution to provide a single solution for all purposes.

 ## Version 0.2.0